sapcc/monsoon-openstack-auth/README.md

 #### current_user

 Instance method, available in controller instances and views.
-Returns current_user if authenticated.
+Returns current logged in user or nil.
 ```ruby
 current_user
 ```

 #### logged_in?

 Instance method, available in controller instances and views.
-Returns true if current_user is presented.
+Returns true if current logged in user is presented.
 ```ruby
 logged_in?
 ```